Pinus × rhaetica

-Pinus × rhaetica, commonly known as Rhætic pine, is a natural hybrid of mountain pine (Pinus mugo) and Scots pine (Pinus sylvestris).
-It is a coniferous tree nothospecies located in the subsection Pinus.
-The species name refers to the Rhætica alps, located in eastern Switzerland and western Austria.
+Pinus × rhaetica, also known as Rhaetic pine, is a natural hybrid between mountain pine (Pinus mugo) and Scots pine (Pinus sylvestris).
+It is a coniferous tree nothospecies classified in Pinus subsection Pinus.
+The species name refers to the Rhaetian Alps, located in eastern Switzerland and western Austria.

 Description

 Pinus × rhaetica has variable morphology.
-Commonly Rhætic pines grow as trees, although some are shrubby in form.
+Commonly Rhaetic pines grow as trees, although some are shrubby in form.
 The trees are 4.5–8 m tall, 3 m broad.